Popular Food Trucks Around the USA

 Patrizi’s

-Ever think you would find Italian food in a food truck that’s not pizza?
+Would you ever find Italian food in a food truck that’s not pizza?
 Look no further.
-Patrizi’s drives around Austin serving homemade pastas to its customers.
+Patrizi drives around Austin, serving homemade pasta to its customers.
 Buon appetito.

 Where Ya At Matt